RobHolme/HL7-Powershell-Module/readme.md

 * MacOS: https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x
 2. Open a command console, navigate to the `\dotnetcore` folder.
 Run the following build command:
 `dotnet build --configuration Release`
-3. Copy `\dotnetcore\bin\Release\netstandard2.0\hl7tools.dll` along with the contents of the folder `\dotnetcore\CmdLet Manifest\` to a new folder named `hl7tools`.
+3. Copy `\dotnetcore\bin\Release\netstandard2.0\hl7tools.dll` to `Manifest\netcore\`.
+Copy the contents of the `\Manifest` folder to a new folder named `hl7tools`.
 4. Move this folder to the Powershell Module Path (query the path from the environment variable by running `$env:PSModulePath` from a powershell console).
 Restart powershell.
 Alternatively, if you don't wish to load the module with all new powershell sessions, run `import-module .\hl7tools\hl7tools.psd1` to use the module for the current session only.
 ## .NET Framework / Powershell v3 - v5.1 (Windows Only)
 This requires Windows Powershell v3, v4, v5, or v5.1 to be installed.
 1. Open the `\dotnetframework\hl7tools.sln` solution with Visual Studio.
 Build the release configuration.
-2. Copy `\dotnetframework\bin\Release\hl7tools.dll` along with the contents of the folder `\dotnetframework\CmdLet Manifest\` to a new folder named `hl7tools`.
+2. Copy `\dotnetframework\bin\Release\hl7tools.dll` to `\Manifest\netframework`.
+Copy contents of the folder `\Manifest` to a new folder named `hl7tools`.
 4. Move this folder to the Powershell Module Path (query the path from the environment variable by running `$env:PSModulePath` from a powershell console).
 Restart powershell.
 Alternatively, if you don't wish to load the module with all new powershell sessions, run `import-module .\hl7tools\hl7tools.psd1` to use the module for the current session only.

 # Installation Instructions for prebuilt releases
 Follow these instructions if you plan on installing the module from a prebuilt release instead of building from source.
-1. Download the version for your platform from from https://github.com/RobHolme/HL7-Powershell-Module/releases.
+1. Download the zip file from https://github.com/RobHolme/HL7-Powershell-Module/releases.
+Recent releases support both Powershell Core and Windows Powershell.
-* `hl7tools-powershell-core.zip` contains the module for Powershell Core (v6), supporting Windows, Linux, and MacOS.
-* `hl7tools-windows-powershell.zip` contains the module for Windows Powershell (v3 - v5.1).
-This is supported under Windows platforms only.
-2. Extract all files (hl7tools.dll, HL7Tools.Format.ps1xml, Hl7Tools.psd1) to a folder named `HL7Tools` in your PowerShell modules folder.
+2. Extract the 'hl7tools' folder from the archive to your PowerShell modules folder.
 You can confirm the location of your modules folder by running `$env:PSModulePath` from a PowerShell console.
 2. Run the PowerShell command `Unblock-File` against all files extracted from the download.
 3. Open a powershell console, the module will be imported when the console opens and the CmdLets available to use.
 Alternatively, if you don't wish to load the module with all new powershell sessions, run `import-module .\hl7tools\hl7tools.psd1` to use the module for the current session only.